How can you help the wildlife?

-Many of you know about my campaigning to reverse the current population trends because all the issues on this planet like, climate change, habitat loss, poverty and wildlife decline, stem from overpopulation.
+For a while now, I’ve been campaigning to reverse the current population trend because I believe that all the issues on this planet like climate change, habitat loss, poverty and wildlife decline, stem from overpopulation.
 We have a huge ecological footprint at the moment, and it is still growing.
 We have to start the conversation about slowing down the rise in population.

 - Educate yourself.
 Learn about species and the critical ecosystems they inhabit.
 You cannot help a species unless you protect their environment.
 Start with species which you love, like, or are curious about.